 Sweet Potato Home Fries is a welcomed twist on traditional home fries.
 The roasted Sweet potatoes have a warm and sweet flavor and the sauteed peppers and onions add a robust taste to the finished recipe.
 An easy breakfast side dish the whole family will love!

--4 sweet potatoes, peeled and diced (try not to go too small or they will burn)
+3–4 medium sweet potatoes, peeled and diced (try not to go too small or they will burn)

--2 tablespoons of olive oil
+2 tablespoons of olive oil

--1 teaspoon paprika
+1 teaspoon smoked paprika

 1/4 teaspoon garlic powder

 1/4 teaspoon salt

--1/2 cup diced white onion
+1/2 cup diced white onion

 1/2 cup diced red bell pepper

 1.Heat your oven to 450 degrees.
 In a bowl combine the diced sweet potatoes, 1 tablespoon of the olive oil, paprika, garlic powder and salt.
 Spread into an even layer on a baking sheet and bake for 28-30 minutes.
 About half way through baking, using a large spoon or spatula give them a stir so they don’t burn on one side.

-2. While the potatoes are baking, heat the other 1 tablespoon of the olive oil in a saute pan and add the onions and peppers.
-Saute on medium-high heat for 10-15 minutes until they softened and get slightly browned.
+2. While the potatoes are baking, heat the other 1 tablespoon of the olive oil in a sauté pan and add the onions and peppers.
+Sauté on medium-high heat for 10-15 minutes until they softened and get slightly browned.
 Don’t over stir, you want them to get nice and browned on all sides so let them sit for a bit each time before stirring again.

 3. When the potatoes are done, add them into the peppers & onions pan and stir combine everything together.
 Serve with eggs.